There’s something about the phrase “small but mighty.”

 Epson calls this model “powerful and compact,” meant to measure up to the industrial inkjet printers they manufacture.

-And as the cheapest of all of the Epson ColorWorks printers (MSRP $1999), if you’re looking to get your foot in the door with a color label printer, this might be the right fit.
+If you’re looking to get your foot in the door with a color label printer, the C4000 might be the right fit.

 So just how powerful of an inkjet printer do you get for this price?
 Let’s take a look: